unrealwork/atsd-use-cases/ChicagoCrime/README.md

 FROM "chg.row_number.ijzp-q8t2"
 WHERE datetime >= '2001-01-01T00:00:00Z' and datetime < '2017-01-01T00:00:00Z'
 AND tags.primary_type = 'NARCOTICS'
-AND tags.description LIKE 'POSS*'
+AND tags.description LIKE 'POSS%'
-AND tags.description NOT LIKE '*CANNAB*'
+AND tags.description NOT LIKE '%CANNAB%'
 GROUP BY period(1 year)
 ```